 There’s no use having all these gears if you can’t change them.
 There are a number of different designs of shifter on the market, which may be operated in slightly different ways, but they’re all fairly intuitive once you get to know them.

 Shifters for the front and for the rear will be separate, located on the left and right side of your bars respectively.

-Nowadays, the trigger shifter is the most widely spread design.
-It has two levers under the bars, which can be actuated with your thumbs, one to shift up and one to shift down.
+Nowadays, the trigger shifter is the most wide-spread design.
+It has two levers under the bars, which can be actuated with your thumbs or fingers: one to shift up and one to shift down.

 Depending on the design, you may be able to change multiple gears at once or not.
 Shimano also has some designs that integrate shifter and brake lever into one unit.